 What is the Hypertension Challenge you say?
 I’ll be happy to tell you.
 Well, it’s basically my way of fighting my BP back down to normal levels.
 One of the biggest and best ways to lower BP is to lose weight and diet and exercise.
 Keeping water intake high and reducing my sodium intake to no more than 2000mg a day is a priority.
 By sodium, I don’t mean just salt but also canned food and other “hidden” sources of sodium is another great way.
 So until my BP reaches normal levels, I’ll focus on seriously getting rid of sweets, salty foods, fatty (bad fats) foods, fried foods, and I’ll be exercising at least 30 minutes everyday that I’m able.
 Life happens and some days time just does not avail itself but I will do my best to get a workout in daily.
 Also, I’ll be beginning a regimen of meditation and yoga to keep my stress levels low and for my overall well-being.
 Cheat meals will be sporadic but not my normal twice a week.
 It is summer, after all, and I don’t want to fully deprive myself during these 3 months of bliss.

 Now I know once my BP is normal again that doesn’t mean it’s over.
 Getting it down is the beginning, keeping it down is for life.

 Are you ready to go on this ride with me?!
 Good because I’m excited to take you!

 Circle me on Google+!

-Into technology?
+Into tech tips, reviews and news you can use?
 Visit my tech blog/website, Marctagon™ IT!